dotenv-org/dotenv-org.github.io/docs/security/env.md

 ---
 layout: docs
+section: Security
-title: "Security ⋅ .env"
+title: ".env"
-lead: The .env file format starts where the developer starts - in development.
+description: The .env file format starts where the developer starts - in development.
 It is added to each project but NOT committed to source control.
 This gives the developer a single secure place to store sensitive application secrets.
 redirect_from:
   - /env
 ---